jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20201130_apip_relnotes.md

 ### Production Ready Docker Container - Phase 1

-* Security review passed.
+* Internal security review completed.
-* CentOS8 supported​.
+* CentOS8 supported.
 * Build and run docker as non-root user.
-* This is Release 1 of the production ready docker container​.
+* This is release 1 of the production ready docker container.

-  * From release 1 onwards the container will be upgradable​.
+  * From release 1 onwards the container will be upgradable.
   * No upgrade is supported from any previous docker containers of the API Portal.

 ### Red Hat Enterprise 8 Support